learnaiwithrafa

 2. What did it actually save?

-(time saved / fewer passes / new thing I couldn't do) →
+(time / fewer passes / a thing I couldn't do before) →

 3. Keep it in my workflow? → Y / N